Football Italia: Channel 4 (1992–2002)

-In 1992 Channel 4 acquired the rights to broadcast Serie A in the United Kingdom, paying £1.5m for coverage for the 1992–93 season.
-Football Italia was started as a response to several factors: the English top-flight was no longer on free-to-air terrestrial television but on BSkyB, England star player Paul Gascoigne had transferred to Lazio, and S4C's European football programme Sgorio had good ratings.
+In 1992, Channel 4 acquired the rights to broadcast Serie A in the United Kingdom, paying £1.5m for coverage for the 1992–93 season.
+Football Italia was started as a response to several factors: the English top-flight was no longer on free-to-air terrestrial television but on BSkyB, England star player Paul Gascoigne had transferred to Lazio and S4C's European football programme Sgorio had good ratings.
 Italy's Serie A contained many of the world's best players, with its clubs paying spectacularly high transfer fees.
 The quality of English football was seen as lower, partly due to its 1985–90 ban from UEFA competitions, brought on by hooliganism.

-Channel 4 had brief experience of showing football: Martin Tyler reported on the 1983 Brazilian Cup Final; in 1985, it carried ITV's live coverage of an Australia–Scotland World Cup qualifier.
+Channel 4 had brief experience of showing football: Martin Tyler reported on the 1983 Brazilian Cup Final, and in 1985, it carried ITV's live coverage of an Australia–Scotland World Cup qualifier.
 The Women's FA Cup was prominently televised on Channel 4 from 1989 until 1993 to millions of viewers.

 Television production company Chrysalis had worked with Paul Gascoigne on a documentary about his return from injury called Gascoigne – The Fightback.
 Afterwards, Gascoigne said to producer Neil Duncanson that it was a shame that British viewers would be unable to see his Serie A games.
 England players David Platt and Des Walker were also with Serie A clubs at the time.
 Chrysalis approached the Italian Football Federation regarding UK broadcast rights for the Lazio games.
 The Federation were unwilling to offer the rights to just Lazio's games, but encouraged a bid for the rights to show all Serie A games.
 Channel 4 outbid Sky to take the UK rights for Serie A. This also involved negotiations between Channel 4 and RAI, the holder of the league's international rights for 1992–93.

 On 6 September 1992, Channel 4 transmitted its first live Italian match – Sampdoria v Lazio.
 Gascoigne did not play due to injury, but the broadcast had three million viewers.
 Veteran broadcaster Kenneth Wolstenholme linked off screen, and Peter Brackley and Paul Elliott commentated.

 Paul Gascoigne was the intended presenter of Gazzetta, a highlights programme.
 The title was a play on his nickname, Gazza, and the programme contained voiceovers by Wolstenholme.
 Gascoigne hosted the first few episodes, but didn't always turn up when he was supposed to film, and he was soon replaced by James Richardson, a producer who had not worked in front of the camera previously.
 Gascoigne continued to be the subject of many interviews and reports in the series.